Beijing Mofang: Malaysia

 The Mofang will be sold in Malaysia as the X55 in the fourth quarter of 2024.
 For the Malaysian market, it will be locally assembled at EP Manufacturing's new facility in Melaka by 2025.

 Three examples of the vehicle were first showcased in October 2023 during the ground-breaking ceremony event of EP Manufacturing's Melaka facility, initially referred as the X55 II.
 A pre-production model with the finalized X55 nameplate was introduced on 16 May 2024, alongside the BJ40 Plus.
 Two variants will be available at launch: Standard and Premium.

 Philippines

 In the Philippines, the Mofang is marketed as the X55 Verve.
 It was introduced in March 2024, alongside the B40 Ragnar, B60 Beaumont, B80 Wagon and X7 Grandeza, coinciding with the re-launch of the BAIC brand in the country for the second time, following its distribution acquisition by the local distributor United Asia Automotive Group Inc. (UAAGI).
 Sales were commenced in April 2024 at the 19th Manila International Auto Show.
 Excluding the 'Verve' suffix, despite being referred simply as the 'BAIC X55' in marketing materials, it retains the physical 'BEIJING' emblems.
 The emblems were changed to 'BAIC' since around late 2024 or early 2025.

-Sri Lanka (South Asia)
+Sri Lanka

 This is assembled in Sri Lanka and sold as "Beijing X55".
 There are two models.
 "Honor" which is the basic and "Luxury" which is the higher spec.